ibexa/documentation-user/docs/dam/ibexa_dam.md

 Digital Asset Management is a platform dedicated to editors.
 It enables storing in central location, organizing, distributing, and sharing media assets across many channels.

 [[= product_name_dam =]] image picker is developed to work with any web browser that supports modern standards.
-However for the best user experience in editorial work it's recommended to use 1366x768 screen resolution.
+The minimum screen resolution is
+1366 x 768.
 List of supported web browsers:

 - Mozilla® Firefox® most recent stable version (recommended)